-Christ the Son of God (v.1)
+Christ, the Son of God (v.1)

 Verse 1 is curious.
 We know that there is only one Lord, yet David says that the Lord spoke to my Lord.
-If we replace “Lord” with God in verse 1, it would essentially read, “God said to God, sit at my right hand….”
+The Lord God speaks to the Lord, the Messiah.
+Jesus cites this verse in Mark 12:35-37:

-While Jesus was teaching in the temple courts, he asked, ‘Why do the teachers of the law say that the Messiah is the son of David?
-David himself, speaking by the Holy Spirit, declared: “The Lord said to my Lord: “Sit at my right hand until I put your enemies under your feet.”‘ David himself calls him ‘Lord.’
-How then can he be his son?
+While Jesus was teaching in the temple courts, he asked, “Why do the teachers of the law say that the Messiah is the son of David?
+David himself, speaking by the Holy Spirit, declared: ‘The Lord said to my Lord: “Sit at my right hand until I put your enemies under your feet.”‘ David himself calls him ‘Lord.’
+How then can he be his son?”

 Chiastic Structure (v.1, 7; 2, 6; 3, 5; 4)

 In verse 2, Messiah will come with a rod of strength to rule his enemies.
-Look at verse 6: “He shall judge among the heathen, he shall fill the places with the dead bodies; he shall wound the heads over many countries.”
-It is quite clear that verses 2 and 6 are communicating the same idea: Messiah will come to conquer his enemies.
+Look at verse 6: “He will execute judgment among the nations, filling them with corpses; he will shatter chiefs over the wide earth.”
+It is clear that verses 2 and 6 communicate the same idea: Messiah will come to conquer his enemies.

-So, what does all of this tell us?
+So, what does this tell us?

 So, what was Melchizedek like?